java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 ```

 ### Use after free
 Use after free happens when memory is released, but program still tries to use it.
-If it was given back to the OS, trying to access it causes the dreaded segmentation fault and program is terminated immediately.
+If it was returned to the OS, trying to access it causes the dreaded segmentation fault and program is terminated immediately.
 Another funny part is when released memory is cached by allocator and reused on next acquisition making two random parts of code use same location.

 ```
 main {